exercism/website-copy/tracks/python/exercises/grains/mentoring.md

     else:
         return 2**(number - 1)

 def total():
     """
-    This Function must return the total number of grains on the chess board.
+    This function must return the total number of grains on the chess board.
     :return int total number of grains a chess board can contain.
     """
     # As 2^0 + 2^1 + 2^2 + 2^3 +....+ 2^n = (2^(n + 1)) - 1.